 Many vehicle functions in this chapter will be studied using stationary oscillations (cyclic repeating), as opposed to transiently varying.
 An example of transiently varying quantity is a single step function or single square pulse.
-A stationary oscillation can always be expressed as a sum of several harmonic terms, a so called multiple frequency harmonic stationary oscillation.
-The special case that only one frequency is contained can be called single frequency harmonic stationary oscillation.
+A stationary oscillation can be as a sum of several harmonic terms, a multiple frequency harmonic stationary oscillation.
+The special case with only one frequency is called a single frequency harmonic stationary oscillation.
 See Figure 5-3 and Equation [5.1].